-Adverse su stainability indicator Metric Impact 2023 Impact 2023 Like-for- like 1 Impact 2022 Explanation Actions taken, and actions planned, and targets set for the next reference period Scope 3 GHG emissions generated by real estate assets N/A N/A N/A method of the GHG protocol and emission factors supplied by "Sphera".
-Those consider only direct emissions as ECE REP has ambitious targets to reduce both operational energy consumption and Total GHG emissions generated by real estate assets 3,983 t CO2e 3,556 t CO2e 18,149 t CO2e well as CO2-equivalents.
+Adverse sustainability indicator Metric Impact 2024 Impact 2024 Like- for-like 1 Impact 2023 Explanation Actions taken, and actions planned, and targets set for the next reference period Scope 3 GHG emissions generated by real estate assets N/A N/A N/A method of the GHG protocol and emission factors supplied by "Sphera".
+Those consider only direct emissions as well as operational GHG emissions of their real estate assets.
+In order to continuously improve their Total GHG emissions generated by real estate assets 6,323 t CO2e 6,078 t CO2e 6,308 t CO2e 2 CO2-equivalents.
 Whenever emissions factors are not provided by suppliers, factors that represent average emission factors in the respective country or the EU are used.
 ECE REP has currently limited consumption data of their tenants and therefore the emission data is based on the landlord-controlled areas energy consumption of the real estate assets.
 It should be noted that all available tenant consumption, over which ECE REP has the operational control, are included in the reported landlord-controlled consumption.
 Furthermore, a subdivision of GHG emissions into Scope 1 and Scope 2 is outlined.
 Scope 3 emissions are not being reported, as there is still a lack of reliable data.
 ECE REP considers all assets of the portfolio for this indicator, therefore the overall data coverage is 100%.
 However, as described, consumption data gaps, especially for tenant's data are present.
-The displayed data coverage is calculated based on the assets market value and the respective ownership structure. operational GHG emissions of their real estate assets.
-In order to continuously improve their operational performance ECE REP carries out energy audits to optimize energy efficiency and identify new opportunities for improving their energy performance.
-To improve transparency and reliability of data, ECE REP intends to implement a Green Lease Standard for all new and extended lease contracts.
+The displayed data coverage is calculated based on the assets market value and the respective ownership structure. operational performance, ECE REP carries out energy audits to optimize energy efficiency and identify new opportunities for improving energy performance.
+To improve transparency and reliability of data, ECE REP continues implementing a Green Lease Standard for new and extended lease contracts.
 ECE REP's Green lease program also sensitizes tenants to implement energy efficiency measures in their operations to reduce their individual GHG emissions footprint.
-In addition, the Green Lease Standard is equipped with contractual clauses that foster the tenant-data (e.g. energy consumption) collection.
-ECE REP is actively looking at decarbonizing their Scope 2 Energy consumption 19.
-Energy consumption intensity Energy consumption in GWh of owned real estate assets per square meter 0.00001 GWh/m 2 0.00001 GWh/m 2 0.00001 GWh/m 2 This indicator is used to determine the annual energy consumption in GWh per sqm based on the respective ownership structure.
+In addition, the Green Lease Standard is equipped with contractual clauses that foster the tenant- data (e.g. energy consumption) collection.
+ECE REP is actively looking at decarbonizing their Scope 2 emissions i.e. Purchased electricity.
+During the year ended 31 December 2024, all real estate assets in the portfolios of ECE Funds procured emission free 'Green Power' for all common and landlord-controlled area operations.
+In Haid Center, 100% electricity from emission-free renewable sources is used for the entire asset Energy consumption 19.
+Energy consumption intensity Energy consumption in GWh of owned real estate assets per square meter 0.0001 GWh/m 2 0.0001 GWh/m 2 0.0001 GWh/m 2 This indicator is used to determine the annual energy consumption in GWh per sqm based on the respective ownership structure.
 The energy consumption includes consumption for electricity, heating and cooling.
-The indicator emissions i.e. Purchased electricity.
-ECE REP procures 'Green Power' from the utilities to power their common area operations of their real estate assets in Germany.
-ECE REP
+The indicator covers the total energy consumption of the landlord-controlled areas.
+This covers the common, vacant and partially tenant areas. including tenants.
+Further progress was made with regards to feasibility analysis of installation or extension of photovoltaic systems on the rooftops of several shopping centers.
+Installation of smart metering systems across the funds' portfolios is progressing.